Jonesagent/springcloud-study/README.md

 # springcloud-study
-a note for my learn of Spring cloud if you hava some advice,please tell me,thank you
+a note for my study of Spring cloud if you hava some suggestion,please tell me,thank you